reswatson/reswatson/README.md

 @reswatson,
-Interested in Idris2, Agda, Cubical Agda and using type theories in mathematics and programming. reswatson@protonmail.com
+Interested in Idris2, Agda, Cubical Agda, Haskell, proof assistants and using type theories in mathematics and programming. reswatson@protonmail.com

 <!---